counc009/taverntales/themes/dragon.md

 to gain that creature's goods or services.

 ### Riddle &bull; Action
-*Describe how you ask someone a difficult question or riddle* &#8594; Until can answer it, increase all rolls you make to persuade, advise, or manipulate them.
+*Describe how you ask someone a difficult question or riddle* &#8594; Until they can answer it, increase all rolls you make to persuade, advise, or manipulate them.
 They may roll once per day to solve it on their own, and gain additional rolls by seeking outside help (researching at a library, asking an elder or oracle, telling their friends and family, etc.)

 ### To the Victor &bull; Passive
 When you defeat a creature (physically or socially), select something that your